AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

 content-type: reference
 navigation-topic: workfront-navigation
 title: Glossary of Adobe Workfront terminology
-description: The following table is a list of commonly used terms in Adobe Workfront:
+description: The following table is a list of commonly used terms in Adobe Workfront - EDIT ME.
 ---

 # Glossary of Adobe Workfront terminology